Understanding the Seven-Eyed Model and Integrated Developmental Model in Supervision

 🌳 Level 3: The Mature Stage

-You have confidence, self-awareness, and ethical depth.
-Supervision becomes more collaborative, focused on refining and deepening your practice.
+In this stage, you possess confidence, self-awareness, and ethical depth.
+Supervision becomes more collaborative, focusing on refining and deepening your practice.

-🧠 Why it’s helpful: This model supports supervision that adapts to you.
-It helps your supervisor meet you where you are—offering what you need at each point in your journey.
+This model supports supervision that adapts to you.
+It helps your supervisor meet you where you are, offering tailored support based on your needs at each point in your journey.

-The Seven-Eyed Model helps explore what’s going on in your work from multiple angles.
+The Seven-Eyed Model helps explore what’s going on in your work from multiple perspectives.

-The IDM helps explore how you’re growing as a therapist over time.
+The IDM focuses on how you’re growing as a therapist over time.

-Together, they create a supervision experience that’s deep, reflective, and responsive to your needs.
+Together, they create a comprehensive supervision experience that is deep, reflective, and responsive to your unique needs.

 🤝 Final Thoughts

-Supervision isn’t about ticking boxes.
+Supervision isn’t merely about ticking boxes.
 It’s a living, breathing process of reflection, growth, and support.
-Whether you’re just starting out or you’ve been in the game for years, these models can help make your supervision more meaningful—and more empowering.
+Whether you’re just starting out or you’ve been in this field for years, these models can make your supervision experience more meaningful and empowering.

-If you’re looking for supervision that honours your development and sees you as a whole person, I’d be honoured to walk with you.
+If you’re looking for supervision that honours your development and perceives you as a whole person, I’d be honoured to walk with you.
+Explore how these models can enhance your practice and enrich your journey as a therapist.

 Comments